EpistasisLab/tpot/docs/sources/examples/IRIS_Example.md

 tpot.export('tpot_iris_pipeline.py')
 ```

+Running this code should discover a pipeline that achieves ~92% testing accuracy.
+Please note that sometimes when both train_size and test_size aren't specified in train_test_split() calls, the split doesn't use the entire data set.
+So we need to specify both.

+For details on how the `fit()`, `score()` and `export()` functions work, please see [here](Using_TPOT_via_code.md)

-Running this code should discover a pipeline that achieves ~92% testing accuracy, and the corresponding Python code should be exported to the `tpot_iris_pipeline.py` file and look similar to the following:
+After running the above code, the corresponding Python code should be exported to the `tpot_iris_pipeline.py` file and look similar to the following:

 ```python
 import numpy as np